Question 2: How does your media product represent particular social groups?

 Mise En Scene:

 In regards to the gender of Anna, it is clear that she is your typical girlie girl.
 This is constructed through her hair, make up and costume as it resembles the criteria of what a stereotypical feminine girl would look like.
 However, the fact that these three assets are shown to be ruined is obvious to viewers that she didn’t plan to look like that and the reason why she does is due to the action that’s taken place prior to this.
 Even though when planning the look and style of how the character of Anna would appear in the thriller opening, we knew that the audience would realise that this is not an obvious look of choice.
 As the fact that she is wearing pink and has pink hair helps pursue her character as a feminine girl who wouldn’t usually be looking really scruffy and messy.
 This is due to the fact that pink is associated to be a girl’s colour.
+Another element of mise en scene that shows how we’ve portrayed gender in our opening is the setting.
+For example, at the beginning of the sequence Anna wakes up in the middle of the woods.
+It is obvious that she is out of her element as like I discussed before, she is a very girly girl who wouldn’t be the type to be associated with the woods.
+So by us choosing to shoot some of her scenes in this location it uses juxtaposition as the two things put together create an even level of contrast for the scene.

-When looking at how we presented gender in terms of sound this is created in an obvious way through the use of on screen diegetic dialogue.
+Sound: When looking at how we presented gender in terms of sound this is created in an obvious way through the use of on screen diegetic dialogue.
 For example, when Anna starts talking in the kitchen scene, her tone of voice is scared and panicked as she is obviously distressed and reacting to the situation in an emotional way.
 When in contrast John is very composed and serious as he responds “I know you didn’t do it”, whilst maintaining an expressionless facial expression.
 This alternate response suggests that as a man he is not as likely to reveal his emotions as openly as Anna is doing so.

+During both when Anna is first waking up and when she is having flashbacks the use of filters are edited in.
 This creates the impression of her state of mind and how she is a victim of being drugged, further suggesting that she is the weaker sex in this plot.
 When looking in more detail at the overlapping editing used to create this montage of flashbacks, it makes it clear that John is the catalyst behind this aftermath.
-For example, one of the flashbacks shows him drugging a drink,
+For example, one of the flashbacks shows him drugging a drink, it has been made clear in the synopsis that he’d been drugging Anna for some time to cause her to have memory loss.
+By him drugging the drink it symbolises the start of all the chaos and that he is the one who has created this mayhem.
+Further signifying that he is the one that has the control and power over the whole situation.

 Overall, I feel that the representation of gender in our thriller opening shows quite a contrast in terms of how their presented.
 Males are represented as more aggressive and very composed emotionally.
 Whereas, females are shown to be the weaker sex and lacking emotional stability.